Esperia Striped Purple Glass Chandelier

 The Esperia company was founded in 1952, with the aim of producing chandeliers, table lamps, wall lamps, floor lamps, ceiling lights, wall light panels and furniture.
 Esperia is famous for the Quasar lamp from the 60s and 70s, designed by the Venetian designer/professor Angelo Brotto.
 Brotto designed many beautiful lamps for Esperia in that period.
 The Esperia company still exists and they produce very beautiful lighting.

-Murano glass artist Carlo Moretti used the marbled glass technique for many of his designs.
+Murano glass artist Carlo Moretti used this striped/marbled/swirl glass technique for many of his designs.
 Also Lino Tagliapietra made many glass objects for La Murrina in this style and Toni Zuccheri designed several items for Venini.
 In Florence, also in Italy you find similar designs for Empoli glass from the 1960s and 1970s.

 Links (external links open in a new window)